Pandemics I - Determinants and management

 registration for the seminar:

-Please send your application including a motivational letter and a CV before the application deadline of May 8th 2022 to Damaris Bockstahler, coordinator of the virtual course: damaris.martina.bockstahler@ucf.uni-freiburg.de
+Please send your application including in form of a motivational letter (max.
+1 page) and your CV to Damaris Bockstahler, coordinator of the virtual course: damaris.martina.bockstahler@ucf.uni-freiburg.de